SouthEndMusic/NURBS_PyTorch/README.md

 # About

 `NURBS_PyTorch_2` is an implementation of NURBS geometries in [PyTorch](https://pytorch.org/).
-The flexible implementation allows for up to 25 inputs (i.e. the dimensionality of the NURBS object) and an arbitrary number of outputs (i.e. the dimensionality of the space the NURBS object and its control points live in).
-PyTorch offers automatic differentiation so that these geometries are easily implemented in machine learning pipelines.
+The flexible implementation allows for 10+ inputs (i.e. the dimensionality of the NURBS object) and an arbitrary number of outputs (i.e. the dimensionality of the space the NURBS object and its control points live in).
+PyTorch offers automatic differentiation so that these geometries are easily implemented in gradient descent and machine learning pipelines.

 Interactive plotting is implemented with [JupyterDash](https://medium.com/plotly/introducing-jupyterdash-811f1f57c02e), and the other plots are made with Matplotlib.

+See the notebooks for several examples.

 # Solving differential equations